 - Marshmallows: The classic sweet potato casserole topping!
 Scatter mini marshmallows all over the top of the potatoes.
 Then drop bits of streusel topping over the marshmallows.

 - Bake It: 10-15 minutes in the oven is all this needs.
 Just enough to get the potatoes hot, the marshmallows toasted, and the streusel set.

 This dish is the perfect way to satisfy the traditionalists who have to have the marshmallow topping on their sweet potato casserole, yet the streusel adds something extra for those who want to switch things up.

-- Assemble the cooked and seasoned mashed sweet potatoes in a casserole dish and refrigerate tightly covered for 2 days (without any topping).
+- Assemble the cooked and seasoned mashed sweet potatoes in a casserole dish and refrigerate tightly covered for up to 2 days (without any topping).

 - Prepare the streusel topping (without the marshmallows) and refrigerate that separately.

 - Before serving, bring the streusel topping to room temperature.
 Heat the potatoes (without any topping) in the oven until heated all the way through (30-ish minutes depending on the size of your casserole dish).
 Once the potatoes are warm, sprinkle on the marshmallows and streusel and return to the oven for 10-15 minutes, until the marshmallows are toasted.

 Yes.
 Although I highly recommend fresh sweet potatoes/yams, you can take a shortcut with canned yams.
 Here’s how to do it:

 - Use two and a half to three 29-oz cans of cut yams (this will vary based on the casserole dish you use).